Senate Bill 129

 We educate legislators and the public about ACLU-GA positions, draft legislation on priority issues, lobby on bills affecting civil liberties, testify or arrange for testimony on bills, and build coalitions to pursue pro-active legislative initiatives or battle anti-civil liberties legislation.

-Below are just a few of the many priority bills that we will be actively working on throughout this legislative session.
+Below are just a few of the many priority bills that we actively worked on durinng the 2023 legislative session.

 Visit the Georgia General Assembly website to search all legislation from the current session.